-Wet rooms - the essential guide | Wet room ideas | Ideal Home
+Wet rooms – Wet room bathrooms – Wet room ideas – Wet room designs

 - Swapping a main bathroom for a wet room could make your home less saleable – buyers want at least one bath.

 The cost of installing a wet room is usually between £5,000 and £10,000.
-If you are paying a company to tank and install the wet room, including floor-to-ceiling tiles, suite and shower, expect to pay more.
-Retailers such as Victoria Plum and Wickes may offer you some ideas or may sell you those little extras you need to complete your wet room.
+If you are paying a company to tank and install a wet room, including floor-to-ceiling tiles, suite and shower, expect to pay more.
+Retailers such as Victoria Plum and Wickes may offer you some ideas or can sell you those little extras you need to complete your wet room.

 Tiles are the most popular wall and floor covering, but you can opt for sheet vinyl for the floor, or even Corian, which is a seamless, non-porous material that is low-maintenance.
 Concrete and tadelakt (a waterproof plaster from Morocco) will lend your wet room a rough luxe look.